I quickly discovered that Split is not exactly a hidden gem when I stopped there on an Adriatic Sea cruise.

 My favourite diorama was ‘The Village Party’.
 Frog couples dance to the strains of a band on the stage.
 In one corner, an intense game of poker is underway whilst, in the opposite corner, a small group of frogs are getting seriously sloshed.
 It’s wonderfully imaginative stuff.

 It’s not often you can select your smoked cheeses from a chiller cabinet nestled amongst Corinthian columns.
 But then again, Split’s SPAR store isn’t your run-of-the-mill supermarket.

-This supermarket is housed on what was the ground floor of the 13th century Mala Papalićeva Palača.
-This historic building sits within the larger complex of the Roman Diocletian’s Palace, which comprises the Split’s historic centre.
+This supermarket is housed on what was the ground floor of the 13th-century Mala Papalićeva Palača.
+This historic building sits within the larger complex of the Roman Diocletian’s Palace, which comprises Split’s historic centre.

 The area covered by Diocletian’s Palace became a UNESCO site in 1979.
 Therefore, technically speaking, the SPAR store is also protected by this World Heritage Site designation.

 The choice of location of the supermarket has been controversial.
 Split’s locals and officials have argued against the choice of location and the effect of its presence on the conservation of the building.